emera86/SASmanual-MkDocs/SASmanual/docs/essentials/combination.md

 RUN;
 ```

-* When you specify the `IN` option after an input data set in the `MERGE` statement, SAS creates a **temporary numeric variable** that indicates whether the data set contributed data to the current observation (0 = it did not contribute to the current observation, 1 = it did contribute)
-* These variables are only available **during execution**
+When you specify the `IN` option after an input data set in the `MERGE` statement, SAS creates a **temporary numeric variable** that indicates whether the data set contributed data to the current observation (0 = it did not contribute to the current observation, 1 = it did contribute).
+These variables are only available **during execution**.

 ```
 DATA SAS-data-set;